KilianVounckx/crap/README.md

 many builtin limitations to what this way of defining a cli spec can do, like defining custom short names.
 That said, I think it is cool to know something basic is even possible with the system.

+## Some idea for someone to work on?

+Most similar libraries, like rust's clap, have some way of automatically generating help docs.
+Maybe something basic could be done with a custom encoder?